Blair2004/NexoPOS/readme/php/CrudAPI.md

 ```

 - row : that is the line from where the action is clicked.
+- component : is the Vue Component that represent the row which options is clicked.

 So, in order to be able to catch that even, you need to register a javascript file that is available on the footer of the CRUD resource you're targetting.
 Ideally, you'll add a filter using the hook "ns-crud-footer" :